Causes Of Infantilization

 “I started working with Jeana a few weeks ago mainly because I am trying to really step out and learn who I am without the influence of my family and others.
 She has been so very helpful in guiding me through this process and helping me manage those emotions that will pop up while trying to dig through life.”

-If you want to redefine who you are and take back your power, and recover from the effects of infantilization, you must recognize your ability to make decisions and trust yourself.
+If you want to redefine who you are, take back your power, and recover from the effects of infantilization, you must recognize your ability to make decisions and trust yourself.
 Negotiating new boundaries in your relationships and discovering for yourself how capable you really are is possible — with the right tools.
 Online therapy can be an effective first step toward living a healthier life.

 What is an infantilized person?

-An infantilized person is a person who has been treated as a child, although their age and mental capacity is not that of a child.
+An infantilized person is someone who has been treated as a child, although their age and mental capacity are not that of a child.
 This treatment is called infantilization.
 Narcissistic parents, especially narcissistic mothers, are believed to be the main source of infantilizing behaviors.
 When narcissistic parents infantilize a child, they may treat their child younger than their actual age or act with excessive criticism when it comes to their child’s abilities.
-Narcissistic parents treat their child as if they are incapable of handling age-appropriate responsibilities and this can make a child feel overwhelmed and may lead to mental disorders such as anxiety or depression.
+Narcissistic parents treat their children as if they are incapable of handling age-appropriate responsibilities and this can make a child feel overwhelmed and may lead to mental health disorders such as anxiety or depression.

 Why do parents want to control their children’s lives?

 From the time a child is born, parents must learn to control certain aspects of their child’s life.
-Decisions like which foods to eat and which ones to avoid, setting a bedtime and approving what activities their children are involved in are all parts of a parent’s responsibility.
+Decisions like which foods to eat and avoid, what time bedtime should be, and approving what activities their children are involved in are each part of a parent’s responsibility.
 It is safe to say that some control by parents is not unhealthy.
-However, when narcissistic parents infantilize their children, it can lead to long-term problems such as the development of anxiety, depression, eating disorders and other addictive behaviors, and can negatively impact their ability to exercise critical thinking.
+When narcissistic parents infantilize their children, it can lead to long-term problems such as the development of anxiety, depression, eating disorders, and other addictive behaviors, and can negatively impact the child’s ability to exercise critical thinking.

 What is narcissistic parenting?

 Narcissistic parenting is characterized by a parent(s) who is not interested in who their child is but sees the child as more of an extension of themselves.
-Narcissistic parents want their children to become who and what they want, instead of fostering independent in their child.
+Narcissistic parents want their children to become who and what they want, instead of fostering independence in them.
 They use their children to live out their own desires and dreams.
-For instance, a narcissistic father who had dreams of becoming a lawyer that were unfulfilled may insist that his child goes to law school, even if the child is not interested in that career choice.
+For instance, a narcissistic father who had an unfulfilled dream of becoming a lawyer may insist that their child goes to law school, even if the child is not interested in that career choice.